-The Center for Reproductive Rights will return to the U.S. Supreme Court this fall to defend the right to abortion, a right recognized in Roe v.
+The Center for Reproductive Rights will return to the U.S. Supreme Court in December to defend the right to abortion, a right recognized in Roe v.
 Wade, the landmark 1973 decision.
 In the case, Dobbs v.
-Jackson Women’s Health Organization, the Supreme Court will hear Mississippi’s appeal of the decision by the U.S Court of Appeals for the Fifth Circuit that threw out Mississippi’s law banning abortion after 15 weeks of pregnancy.
+Jackson Women’s Health Organization, the Supreme Court will hear Mississippi’s appeal of a lower court ruling that struck down as unconstitutional the state’s law banning abortion after 15 weeks of pregnancy.

 Find out more about Dobbs v.
 Jackson Women’s Health Organization:

 The Women’s Health Protection Act

 Federal legislation to protect abortion access from harmful bans and restrictions.